Toni Bruce: Academic career

 After a 1995 PhD titled What we talk about when we talk about the locker room: Women sportswriters' stories at the University of Illinois, Urbana-Champaign, she moved to the University of Auckland, rising to full professor.

-Bruce's research has been discussed in the New Zealand media and they are frequently used as an expert commentator on sports issues and have written opinion pieces.
+Bruce's research has been discussed in the New Zealand media and they are frequently used as expert commentators on sports issues and have written opinion pieces.

 Current

 Toni is currently researching ethnographic fieldwork on netball fandom in New Zealand.
-This type of studies require her to observe and have conversations with the fans that are attending the netball games.
-This also requires her to observe the TV ratings and newspaper coverage within the netball sport.
+This type of study requires her to observe and have conversations with the fans that are attending the netball games.
+This also requires her to observe the TV ratings and newspaper coverage of the netball sport.
 She is also doing a recent study of what the Rugby World Cups means to New Zealanders.
-She is doing so by observing studies from games recent games and past games during the 2015, 2011 and 2007 Cups.
+She is doing so by observing studies from recent and past games during the 2015, 2011 and 2007 Cups.
 She is researching in particular the relationship between all blacks and other nationalities.